 - 3 days after your wax, begin exfoliating the area with a gentle sugar or salt scrub.
-2-3 times per week is sufficient and will help to prevent ingrown hairs and help to keep the skin smooth.
+2-3 times per week is sufficient and will help to prevent ingrown hairs and help to keep the skin silky smooth.

 - Keep your skin properly hydrated and moisturized.
 Supple skin allows for a more effective and comfortable waxing service.

 - Don't shave between waxes!
 This makes the hair more resistant to future waxing and gets the growth cycle out of whack.
-If you stick to waxing, subsequent waxes will be less painful and your hair will become progressively softer and less dense over time (genetics play a role as to if and how fast this will occur).
+If you stick to waxing, subsequent waxes will be less painful and your hair will become progressively softer and less dense over time (genetics plays a role as to if and how fast this will occur).